Hamza-Adnan/C-Sharp-Nes-Emulator/README.md

 # C-Sharp-Nes-Emulator
 A NES emulator I built in my spare time.
 Used some external items for DirectX rendering but that's about it I used visual studio 2017 to make it so that should be good enough to compile it on windows.
+**YOU MUST UNZIP THE 7z PACKAGES FILE TO BE ABLE TO COMPILE THIS CODE!!!
+IT WAS TOO BIG TO UPLOAD AS A FOLDER**

 ## A little background
 The NES or Nintendo Entertainment System is Nintendo's response to the videogame crash of the 80s.
 Though it was not very powerful boasting a _"Powerful"_